 1965: It should have been obvious to most where this song was headed on the chart--the Biggest Mover on this date was from the Rolling Stones (67-26) with "Satisfaction".

-1965: The Kinks and the Moody Blues made their American debut on this date at the Academy of Music in New York City.
+1965: The Kinks and the Moody Blues made their American debuts on this date at the Academy of Music in New York City.

-1965: "Crying in the Chapel" by Elvis Presley reigned supreme on the Adult Contemporary chart for the fifth week in a row.
+1965: "Crying In The Chapel" by Elvis Presley reigned supreme on the Easy Listening chart for the fifth week in a row.

 The Yardbirds with their greatest hit...

 1967: It was one of the best years in the history of music and 'The Summer of Love", as it would become known, was just getting geared up.
-How'd you like to be a radio station Music Director and have these two 45's show up on your desk Monday morning?
+How'd you like to be a radio station Music Director and have this 45 show up on your desk Monday morning?
 On this date, Jefferson Airplane released "White Rabbit".
+(Note: some naive websites state the song was released June 24.
+"White Rabbit" debuted on the Singles chart on June 24.
+It is physically impossible for a song to be released by a record company, mailed to radio stations, be received and listened to by personnel at radio stations, added to station playlists, reported to trade papers and be printed and published, all in one day.
+"White Rabbit" was released June 19.)

 1968: The Rolling Stones reached #1 in the U.K. for the seventh time with "Jumpin' Jack Flash".

-1971: "Rainy Days and Mondays" was #1 for the fourth consecutive week for the carpenters on the AC chart.
+1971: "Rainy Days And Mondays" was #1 for the fourth consecutive week for the Carpenters on the Adult chart.

 The family act with tips on how to "Treat Her Like a Lady"...

-1971: Tapestry by Stanley, Idaho's Carole King moved to the #1 position for the first time in its 11th week of release.
+1971: Tapestry by Stanley, Idaho's Carole King moved to the #1 position on the Album chart for the first time in its 11th week of release.

 1973: Roberta Flack appeared on the ABC television special Roberta Flack...The First Time Ever.

-1974: The Jackson Five played two shows at the Apollo in Glasgow, Scotland.
+1974: The Jackson 5 played two shows at the Apollo in Glasgow, Scotland.

 1974: The Eagles performed at the Ozark Music Festival in Sedia, Missouri.

-1976: The Bay City Rollers kicked off their first American tour in Atlantic City, New Jersey.
+1976: The Bay City Rollers kicked off their first American tour at the Steel Pier in Atlantic City, New Jersey.

 1976: Bette Midler appeared on the HBO television show Standing Room Only.

-1976: "Never Gonna' Fall in Love Again" by Eric Carmen was the new #1 on the Adult Contemporary chart.
+1976: "Never Gonna' Fall in Love Again" by Eric Carmen was the new #1 on the Easy Listening chart.

 "Warm Ways" helped Fleetwood Mac kick in another gear...